ScaryPoppins/shelfie1/README.md

 Now that your endpoint is working, you'll hit it with axios from your front-end.

 * Remove the dummy products you created in the App state; we don't need them anymore.
 (Note: we still need to keep the list on state, we are just removing the fake products from the list)
-* Write a method in App that makes a get request to the endpoint you just wrote.
+* Write a method in App that makes a GET request to the endpoint you just wrote.
     * Once the response comes back from the server, update state with the inventory list you got from the database.
 * You want this method to fire as soon as the user opens your page, so invoke it in the lifecycle method that fires as soon as the component loads.